 - The maximum out-of-pocket (MOOP) limit is only for health care services.
 It does not include your Medicare Advantage plan’s prescription drug coverage or other extras, like dental and vision.

-Let’s say you join a Medicare Advantage HMO plan but then later learn your favorite doctor is not in the plan’s network.
+Let’s say you join a Medicare Advantage HMO plan but later learn your favorite doctor is not in the plan’s network.
 Can you continue to see your physician?
-The short answer is, yes, but you will pay 100 percent of the costs yourself.
+The short answer is yes, but you will pay 100 percent of the costs yourself.

 Find Plans in your area with your ZIP Code